 Why export to the EU?

-- Significant Market: The EU is the world’s largest importer of telecommunications, computer, and information services and the 4th largest importer of information and communications technology (ICT) products, with imports totaling $94 billion and $311 billion respectively.
+- Significant Market: The EU is the world’s largest importer of telecommunications, computer, and information services and the 4th largest importer of information and communications technology (ICT) products, with imports totaling $94 billion and $370 billion in 2018.

 - Realizable Opportunities: The EU is Canada’s second largest ICT export market, with opportunities for further growth.

-- All EU tariffs on Canadian ICT products will be eliminated.
+- All EU tariffs on Canadian ICT products have been eliminated.

-- Canadian ICT service providers will be on equal footing with their EU competitors and will receive better treatment than most of their non-EU competitors.
+- Canadian ICT service providers are on equal footing with their EU competitors and receive better treatment than most of their non-EU competitors.

 |Television cameras, digital cameras & video camera recorders||Up to 14%||0%|

 |Parts for radio transmission||Up to 5%||0%|